-There is a total of 2 MB of Flash memory on the TS-5400 with 128 KB reserved for the BIOS.
-During POST, this 128 KB area is copied from Flash into SDRAM at addresses E0000h through FFFFFh for improved performance (a standard technique known as BIOS Shadowing).
-The remainder of the Flash memory (1920 KB) is configured as two solid-state disk (SSD) drives appearing as drive A and drive B. Drive A uses 896 KB of Flash memory while drive B uses the remaining 1024 KB of Flash memory.
-Both drives are fully supported by the BIOS as INT 13h drives.
+There is a total of 2 MB of Flash memory on the TS-5700 with 128 KB reserved for the BIOS.
+During POST, this 128 KB area is copied from Flash into SDRAM at addresses E0000h through FFFFh for improved performance (a standard technique known as BIOS Shadowing).
+The remainder of the Flash memory (1920 KB) is configured as a solid-state disk (SSD) drive appearing as drive A. Drive A is fully supported by the BIOS as an INT 13h drive.